2023-2024 awards show schedule: How to watch - UPI.com

 Several 2023 award shows have been delayed to 2024 due to the Writers Guild of America (WGA) and the Screen Actors Guild and American Federation of Television and Radio Artists (SAG-AFTRA) strikes.

-The BET Hip Hop Awards, the Country Music Association Awards and the Latin Grammy Awards are coming up next in the 2023 awards season.
+The BET Hip Hop Awards, MTV Europe Music Awards, Country Music Association Awards and Latin Grammy Awards are coming up next in the 2023 awards season.

 Here are the details on upcoming shows: